drdataanalysis/drdataanalysis.github.io/_pages/home.md

     - label: "About Me"
       url: "/#about"
   caption: "Photo credit: [**DataKind**](https://twitter.com/datakinduk)"
-excerpt: "My Portfolio and Blog!."
+excerpt: "Thank you for visiting 👍"
 intro:
-  - excerpt: 'Thank you for visiting 👍<br>I have created this site to showcase some of the cool stuff I have been up to and to host my blog which features guides and tips.
-I am a Microsoft fan boy so am looking at ways to use Python and data science tools within Power BI and other Azure products.'
+  - excerpt: 'I have created this site to showcase some of the cool stuff I have been up to and to host my blog which features guides and tips.
+I am a Microsoft fan boy so am looking at ways to use Python and data science tools within Power BI and other Azure products.<br>[🔽](/#about)'
 feature_row:
   - image_path: /assets/images/team.svg
     alt: "placeholder image 1"